ramyardaneshgar/NMAP-Analysis/README.md

 ### Behavior

-* Open ports respond with SYN-ACK, followed by Nmap completing the handshake and sending RST.
+* Open ports: SYN → SYN-ACK → ACK → RST
-* Closed ports respond with RST-ACK, indicating no service is listening.
+* Closed ports: SYN → RST-ACK

 ### Use Case

-When running on systems without elevated privileges, TCP Connect is the most reliable method for identifying open TCP ports.
-It is effective in confirming service availability and is frequently used in controlled environments such as vulnerability validation, compliance testing, or sandbox labs.
+I use TCP Connect scans when operating without root access, such as on restricted environments or during safe-list validation of exposed services.
+It’s highly accurate but also highly detectable.

 ### Lessons Learned

-* Produces accurate results but generates significant traffic that can be logged or flagged by security controls.
+* Effective for confirming active TCP services when stealth is not a concern.
-* Best used when stealth is not required or when root access is unavailable.
+* Logs are created at the application layer, which leaves artifacts for forensic teams.
-* Connection logs on the remote service provide forensic evidence of probing activity.
+* Best suited for lab environments, compliance testing, or validation prior to firewall configuration changes.

 ---